- Share this article on Facebook

 - Share this article on Tumblr

 ‘Tis the spookiest season of the year — and what better way to get into a macabre mood than through the silver screen?
-Whether you’re seeking scares from your couch or want to play spooky scenes at your festive fete, we’ve rounded up some of the best Halloween movies to watch online.
+Whether you’re seeking scares from your couch or want to play spooky scenes at your festive fete, we’ve rounded up some of the best horror films to watch online for Halloween.